Spanish pathway (AA)

 Medical Assistant, AAS & Certificate

 The Medical Assistant AAS Degree and Certificate programs are offered at the SMC campus.
-The AAS degree program is accredited by CAAHEP and is designed to prepare degree students to be eligible to take the American Association of Medical Assistants (AAMA) certification exam in addition to the American Medical Technologist (AMT) or National Healthcareer Association (NHA) certification exam while certificate program students are eligible to take the AMT or NHA certification exams upon completion of their respective programs.
-Graduates who pass these credentialing exams will be able to practice in the health care facility as CMA (AAMA), RMA (AMT), or CCMA (NHA).
+The AAS degree program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and is designed to prepare degree students to be eligible to take the American Association of Medical Assistants (AAMA) certification exam as well as the American Medical Technologist (AMT) certification exam while certificate program students are eligible to take the AMT certification exam upon completion of their respective programs.
+Graduates who pass these credentialing exams will be able to practice in the health care facility as CMA (AAMA) or RMA (AMT).

-Graduates are expected to take one of certification exams for which they are eligible.
+Graduates are expected to take one of the certification exams for which they are eligible.

 Program Information

-Graduates are expected to take the CMA test after Practicum.
+Graduates are expected to take either the RMA or CMA certification exam after completion of practicum.

 Student Information